Vhadau2011/DARKHEART-MD/README.md

 ## 👑 About This Repository

-**DARKHEART-MD** is a royal-crafted project built with precision, discipline, and elite standards.
+**BLUEBOT-MD** is a royal-crafted project built with precision, discipline, and elite standards.

 This repository was **created and maintained by the**: